 This course will provide you with an understanding of the LVD, the Harmonised Standards that underpin it, the types of hazard that the standards address, and many of the design measures required to comply with the standards.

 The course includes details of the main test types that are applied and how this relates to product design.

-The provisions of the Directive has an effect not just on Manufacturers but also Authorised Representatives, Importers and Distributors in the EU.
+The provisions of the Directive have an effect not just on Manufacturers but also on Authorised Representatives, Importers and Distributors in the EU.
 The implications of these provisions are discussed in this course.

 What is it about?

 The course looks at the practical implications of the current Low Voltage Directive (LVD) 2014/35/EU and the implications of the new provisions compared to its predecessor 2006/95/EC.
 It provides an overview of the requirements detailed in some of the common electrical safety standards, along with methods of meeting the appropriate requirements.

 - Low Voltage Directive (LVD) 2014/35/EU

 - Safety tests and methods of achieving compliance